You are here: Home > Social Welfare > Social welfare payments > Older and retired people > Centenarian Bounty

 People not living in Ireland

-Information about Irish citizens born in the island of Ireland and resident outside the State, should be forwarded on an application form for Centenarian Bounty to their nearest Irish diplomatic mission or the Department of Foreign Affairs and Trade (see 'Where to apply' below).
-When it is verified that the person is eligible for the bounty, the award is made to the citizen.
+You should forward information about Irish citizens born in the island of Ireland and resident outside the State, using the application form for Centenarian Bounty (pdf) to the person's nearest Irish diplomatic mission or the Department of Foreign Affairs (see 'Where to apply' below).
+Once it has been verified that the person is eligible, the award will be made to them.

 Centenarian Bounty

-If you are living abroad contact your nearest diplomatic mission or the Consular and Passport Division (Centenarian Bounty Scheme) in the Department of Foreign Affairs and Trade.
+If you are living abroad contact your nearest diplomatic mission or the Irish Abroad Unit (Centenarian Bounty Scheme) in the Department of Foreign Affairs and Trade.

 Dublin 2